Citegraph/citegraph/backend/src/main/java/io/citegraph/data/README.md

 and store the results as vertex properties. `AuthorRefEdgeLoader` is the prerequisite of this program since it leverages the edges written by `AuthorRefEdgeLoader`.
 See JavaDoc to see more details.

+### CoworkerEdgeLoader

+You could run `CoworkerEdgeLoader` to add edges between any two pair of authors if they ever coauthored the same paper.

 ### SitemapGenerator